barakbbn/WpfMart/README.md

 </ComboBox>
 ```

-If the `CompareTo` property is not set, then by default it's `nul`l and therefore the converter can be used to check for null value.
+If the `CompareTo` property is not set, then by default it's `null` and therefore the converter can be used to check for null value.
 ```xml
 <CheckBox Content="Use default" IsChecked="{Binding SelectedItem, Converter={conv:EqualityConverter}}" />
 ```